gwerneckp/DiscordMovieReviewerBot/README.md

 ![enter image description here](https://s7.gifyu.com/images/calculating_average_bot.gif)
 ## Double vote
-To avoid double votes, when a new reaction is added, the bot scan the message and remove any reactions from the same user.
+To avoid double votes, when a new reaction is added, the bot scans the message and remove any reactions from the same user.
 </br>

 ![enter image description here](https://s7.gifyu.com/images/double_vote_bot.gif)